DavidkingMazimpaka/NutriGuard_Mission_Capstone/README.md

-# NutriGuard: Early Malnutrition Detection in Children Under 5
+# NutriGuard: Early Malnutrition Detection in Children Under 5 in Western Province of Rwanda.

 ## Overview

-NutriGuard is an AI-powered system designed for the early detection of malnutrition in children under the age of five in the Western Province of Rwanda.
+**NutriGuard** is an AI-powered system designed for the early detection of malnutrition in children under the age of five, with a focus on communities in Rwanda's Western Province.
 The system leverages:
 - Rwanda Demographic Health Survey (DHS) data from 2021
 - WHO Child Standards growth data
-- Ntaganzwa HealthCare Data
+- Ntaganzwa HealthCare data

+NutriGuard offers health professionals a simple tool to assess malnutrition risk based on anthropometric data and generate personalized nutritional guidance.

+---

 ## Features

-- Early warning system for malnutrition detection
+- 🚨 Early warning system for malnutrition detection
-- AI-powered prediction system
+- 🤖 AI-powered prediction and classification (e.g. normal, moderate, severe)
-- Personalized recommendations
-- Growth monitoring and tracking
+- 📊 Growth monitoring and tracking
+- 💡 Personalized health and nutrition recommendations
-- Healthcare facility recommendations
+- 🏥 Nearby healthcare facility suggestions
-- Nutritional guidance
+- 📚 Educational guidance on nutrition and immunity

+---

 ## Tech Stack

-### Backend
+### 🔧 Backend
 - Python 3.8+
 - FastAPI
 - TensorFlow/Keras
-- Pandas
-- NumPy
+- Pandas, NumPy

-### Frontend
+### 💻 Frontend
 - React with TypeScript
 - Tailwind CSS
 - Shadcn UI Components
-- React Router
-- React Query
+- React Router, React Query

+---

 ## Prerequisites

-Before you begin, ensure you have the following installed:
+Make sure the following are installed:
-- Python 3.8 or higher
+- Python 3.8+
 - Node.js 16.x or higher
 - npm or yarn
 - Git

+---

 ## Installation Guide